Sharmilasha/Animator/README.md

 # Animator

 ## Aim:
+To develop a animator in unity C# coding.

 ## Algorithm:
 ### Step 1: Download 2 crouch idle from maximo 3d.
 Drag it and drop it in unity asset.